Managing Remote Tables¶

 Right-click the JDBC data source where you want to create the remote table and then click Create Remote Table.

 This feature is only supported for JDBC data sources.
-To use this feature with HDFS-based databases (Hive, Impala, PrestoDB, PrestoSQL, Spark, Databricks), first you need to enable bulk data load.
+To use this feature with HDFS-based databases (Hive, Impala, PrestoDB, Trino, Spark, Databricks), first you need to enable bulk data load.

 Enter the following information: